-Belzberg Library at SFU's Harbour Centre campus has copies of these articles on reserve, along with How to review a book, by Ashley Thomson.
+Belzberg Library at SFU Vancouver has copies of these articles on reserve, along with How to review a book, by Ashley Thomson.

 Each of the following web sites discusses the "how tos" of reviewing books, and each is slightly different in presentation and content.
 All point out the elements essential to a good review, as well as suggestions for style.
 Other suggestions for further reading:

 - Dalhousie University Libraries: How to Write a Book Review (both critical and descriptive book reviews are covered)